christian-bromann/cddl/README.md

 }
 ```

-By default the package parses the content into an AST:
+It parses the content into an AST:

 ```js
 import { parse } from 'cddl'